h01ger/piuparts/README.txt

 * "log-file" is the name of a file to where the master should write its log messages.
 In the default configuration file it is "$SECTION/master.log".
 To disable logging, set it to "/dev/null".
+ The global "log-file" setting (defaulting to master-error.log) is used for logging stderr output from piuparts-master.
+This logfile will be placed in the 'master-directory' and has the PID appended.

 * "piuparts-command" is the command the slave uses to start piuparts.
 It should include 'sudo' if necessary so that piuparts